 We customized a classic font, tweaking it to be youthful and infusing it with an attitude of play, and the two o’s combined to symbolize childhood stretching to infinity.
 The uncommon gold and silver coloring is intended to make an immediate, bold impression.

 We didn’t just start imagining a new identity for Modern.
 Since we first began working together in 2010, we’ve had our mind on the horizon.
 Where should the brand evolve to?
 A family-run business since 1971, there were some existing sentimental ties to the old logo.

-Working with the old logo over the last few years proved to be a challenge with its different colors depending on the file, no brand standards and a variety of different fonts employed for the tagline.
-The mark itself is made to look like a simplified house that doesn’t accurately reflect the wide variety of modular building products that Modern makes.
-Ther Serpentine typeface is what we call in the industry “Font out-of-the box,” which means it hasn’t been customized and any person that downloads the font for free can type Modern’s name and easily recreate the logo.
+The previous logo proved to be a challenge with its different colors depending on the file, no brand standards and a variety of different fonts employed for the tagline.
+The mark itself was made to look like a simplified house that doesn’t accurately reflect the wide variety of modular building products that Modern makes.
+The Serpentine typeface is what we call in the industry “Font out-of-the box,” which means it hadn’t been customized and anyone could download the font for free simply type Modern’s name to easily recreate the logo.